The Global Dérive: The Sum Is Greater Than The Parts

 All the data once collected it becomes part of the an open virtual space that shares the value amongst its contributors.
 NOTE In line with the data protection act and our own ethical code of conduct all data is anonymised and represented in a way that allows the project to infer common ownerships of the material while allowing us to express the idea (We are however not hacking the data, not selling the data, and not disclosing any sensitive information.)

-8th - 13 th Feb 2017 in Aberdeen at the SPECTRA festival organized by Curated Place.
+SPECTRA festival In Aberdeen organized by Curated Place.
 30,000 people saw it over the four days.

 Volunteers Needed Logistics Needed for presentation events.
 (Minimum 10 people up to 1001 people)